Sufficient Control of Complex Networks: Sufficient Controllability of Directed Networks

-{Another observation is that, in either sparse or relatively denser networks, the fractions of nodes being controllable are consistently much higher than the neutral expectation where controlling a fraction of network nodes requires the same fraction of the driver nodes needed for full control.
-Such an observation is different from that made in some studies on target controllability (e.g., \cite{gao2014target, li2019target}) where the performances are close to the neutral expectation.
-This can be explained, as the target nodes in those studies were randomly selected while the controllable nodes selected by a sufficient control scheme generally speaking do not have a random distribution; instead, these nodes tend to be connected to each other.}
+Note that in either sparse or relatively denser networks, the fractions of nodes being controllable are consistently much higher than the neutral expectation where controlling a fraction of network nodes requires the same fraction of the driver nodes needed for full control.
+Such an observation is different from that made in some studies on target controllability (e.g., \cite{Gao2014, Li2020}), where the performances are close to the neutral expectation.
+This can be explained as the target nodes in those studies were randomly selected while the controllable nodes selected by a sufficient control scheme generally do not have a random distribution; instead, these nodes tend to be connected, belonging to a certain number of control paths and cycles.

 The numbers of external controllers versus the maximum fractions of network nodes being controllable in 1000-node BA random networks with $\mu$ varying from 1 to 4 are plotted in Fig. \ref{Fig.bactrl}.
-The main observation is that the numbers of external control sources requested to control the same fraction of nodes in BA networks are typically significantly higher than those in the corresponding ER networks with the same average nodal degree, except when $\mu = 1$.
-This is due to the different nodal degree distributions of the BA and ER network.
-The nodal degree belongs to a Poisson distribution in ER network, whereas it has a power law distribution in BA network.
-Compared to an ER network, a BA network has a much larger portion of low-degree nodes in which long control paths or {cycles} may have lower chances to emerge.
+For each value of $\mu$, the MCFP algorithm is simulated in 5 independently generated BA networks.
+Compared to Fig. \ref{Fig.erctrl}, the main observation is that the numbers of external control sources requested to control the same fraction of nodes in BA networks are typically significantly higher than those in the corresponding ER networks with the same average nodal degree, except when $\mu = 1$.
+This is due to the different nodal degree distributions of the BA and ER networks.
+The nodal degree belongs to a Poisson distribution in ER network, whereas it has a power-law distribution in the BA network.
+Compared to an ER network, a BA network has a much larger portion of low-degree nodes in which long control paths or cycles may have lower chances of emerging.

-As shown in Fig. \ref{Fig.ctrl_ba_mus}, similar to that in the ER networks, in the BA random networks, the fraction of controllable nodes increases quickly with the number of controllers at the beginning; the increasing speed would then slow down. { The fractions of controllable nodes are also consistently higher than the neutral expectation.}
+As shown in Fig. \ref{Fig.ctrl_ba_mus}, similar to that in the ER networks, in the BA random networks, the fraction of controllable nodes increases quickly with the number of controllers at the beginning; the increasing speed would then slow down.
+The fractions of controllable nodes are also consistently higher than the neutral expectation.
+Compared to Fig. \ref{Fig.ctrl_er_mus}, the differences caused by different connection densities, however, are much less significant than those in the ER networks.